oussema-dev/IMU_data_visualizer/readme.md

 - Filter by one or more participants
 - Filter by walking conditions
 - Select individual sensor signals
-- ⏱Explore specific time windows using a duration slider
+- Explore specific time windows using a duration slider
 - Built-in zoom, pan, hover, and reset tools powered by Plotly

 ---